Sharp-Interface Continuum Thermodynamics of multicomponent fluid systems with interfacial mass: Introduction

+with diffusivity $D_i$.
+The source term on the right-hand side in (\ref{E6}) accounts for chemical reactions.
+At the interface, the diffusive fluxes in normal direction are commonly supposed to be continuous, i.e.\ Furthermore, continuity of the chemical potentials at the interface is assumed, i.e.\ Using standard relations for the $\mu_i$, this leads to Henry's law.
+For molar concentrations, the latter states that the one-sided limits $c_k^\pm$ of the bulk concentrations satisfy

+at the interface, with the Henry coefficient $H_k$ often assumed to be constant.
+Equations (\ref{E1})--(\ref{E10}) comprise what is called the ``standard model'' throughout this paper.

-The main motivation of this work comes from modeling mass transfer at fluid interface.
-It is observed in many applications and experiments that surface active substances (surfactants) strongly influence the transfer rates of, for instance, gaseous components into a liquid phase \cite{Alves2005, Sardeing2006, Hebrard2009, Garcia2010, Jimenez2014, Aoki2015, Huang2017, Nekoeian2019, Hori2019, Hori2020}, even in the absence of fluid flow.
-The continuum physical modeling of mass transfer across fluid interfaces is rather far developed and, in particular, employed for detailed numerical simulations, cf.\ \cite{1, Trygg2013, 13, Dirk2016, Weiner2017, Oliva2019, Weiner2019, Claassen2020}.
-A comprehensive discussion of the current ''standard'' sharp-interface model for mass transfer across fluid interfaces can be found, e.g., in \cite{1}.
-In this standard model, the effect of surfactants consists in a change of the local surface tension, especially introducing surface gradients which directly influence the interfacial force balance.
-While these so-called Marangoni effects strongly impact the local hydrodynamics and, hence, the mass transfer rates due to a different interplay of diffusive and convective transport processes, the direct hindrance effect of surfactant on all other transfer processes--often considered a steric effect--is not included in this standard model, but only accounted for in mass transfer correlations \cite{Sardeing2006}.
-Similarly, the rate of evaporation is influenced by the presence of surfactants \cite{Langmuir, Barnes1986}.
-Already in \cite{Langmuir}, Langmuir introduced an energy barrier model to explain this phenomenon, at least qualitatively.
-Such a barrier to local mass transfer is not included in the standard model.
-Actually, how to consistently incorporate this effect is far from being obvious.
+This standard model, sometimes with further simplifications like constant surface tension, constant diffusivities or homogeneous gas phase concentrations is the basis of almost all detailed numerical simulations of mass transfer across fluid interfaces up to now; cf.\ \cite{1, Trygg2013, 13, Dirk2016, Weiner2017, Oliva2019, Weiner2019, Claassen2020}.
+If surfactants are included in this model, their effect is a change of the local surface tension, mediated via a surface equation of state.
+This leads to surface gradients which directly influence the interfacial force balance.
+While these so-called Marangoni effects strongly impact the local hydrodynamics and, hence, the mass transfer rates due to a modified interplay of diffusive and convective transport processes, the direct hindrance effect of surfactant on mass transfer processes is not included in this standard model, but accounted for via global mass transfer correlations; see, e.g., \cite{Sardeing2006}.

+The standard model has several shortcomings, from which we list those being most relevant in the context of mass transfer phenomena: \begin{enumerate} \item[(i)] the diffusion fluxes modeled with Fick's law are inconsistent to mass conservation and to the second law of thermodynamics (cf.\ \cite{BD-MCD}); \item[(ii)] the transmission condition \eqref{E8} does not account for the relative (normal) motion between the interface and the adjacent bulk phases, thus being inappropriate to describe, e.g., the dissolution of a pure gas bubble (cf.\ \cite{1}); \item[(iii)] the condition \eqref{E9} of continuous chemical potentials is an idealization in several respects: even for systems without adsorbed species, additional kinetic and viscous terms appear (cf.\ below); for systems with adsorbed species, condition \eqref{E9} provides no means to couple surfactant concentrations to transfer rates. \end{enumerate} The main focus of the present paper is closely related to the last item.